Vista-Technology/yanq/README.md

 * Roles:
   * batfish.base

-The networktocode.nautobot collection is used to get tha Ansible Inventory directly from Nautobot Source Of Truth.
+The networktocode.nautobot collection is used to get the Ansible Inventory directly from Nautobot Source Of Truth.

 ```yaml
 plugin: networktocode.nautobot.inventory